airflow-helm/charts/charts/airflow/README.md

       PERMANENT_SESSION_LIFETIME = 1800
 ```

-Example values to integrate with Okta using `AUTH_OAUTH`:
+For example, to integrate with Okta using `AUTH_OAUTH`:
 ```yaml
 web:
   extraPipPackages: